White-bellied pangolin: Reproduction

 Female pangolin territories are solitary and small, less than 10 acres (4 ha), and they rarely overlap.
 Males have larger territories, up to 60 acres (24 ha), which overlap many female territories, resulting in male/female meetings.
 Pangolins can demonstrate their availability through feces and urine markings as well as by spreading the scent produced by their anal glands.
 The meetings between males and females are brief unless the female is in estrus, when mating occurs.
 Gestation of young lasts 150 days, and one young per birth is normal.
 The young pangolin cannot walk at birth so it is carried on its mother's tail.
 It is weaned after three months, but it remains with its mother for five months in total.
 At first, the newborn's scales are soft, but, after a few days, they start to harden.

 Use by humans

-The tree pangolin is subject to widespread and often intensive exploitation for bushmeat and traditional medicine, and is by far the most common of the pangolins found in African bushmeat markets.
+The white-bellied pangolin is subject to widespread and often intensive exploitation for bushmeat and traditional medicine, and is by far the most common of the pangolins found in African bushmeat markets.
 Conservationists believe this species underwent a decline of 20–25% between 1993 and 2008 (three pangolin generations) due mainly to the impact of the bushmeat hunting.
 They assert it continues to be harvested at unsustainable levels in some of its range.
 Its conservation status has been progressively elevated over time, from "Least Concern" in 1996 to "Endangered" by 2019.